Chicago Closing Cost Calculator: Estimate What You May Net

-The number that matters when selling your home isn’t the sale price—it’s your net proceeds.
-After commissions, closing costs, and potential repairs, your take-home amount can be significantly less than you expect.
-A $500,000 sale might net you anywhere from $430,000 to $475,000 depending on your choices.
+What does it actually cost to sell a house in Chicago?
+Between commissions, closing costs, transfer taxes, and potential repairs, your take-home amount can be less than you might expect.
+A $500,000 sale might net you anywhere from an estimated $430,000 to $475,000 depending on the commission structure and costs involved.

 What Affects Your Net Proceeds?

-Your net proceeds from a home sale depend on several factors:
+Your estimated net proceeds from a home sale depend on several factors:

 Repairs/concessionsVariable$0-$15,000